CollectorsQuest/collectorsquest.com/web/blog/wp-content/plugins/adrotate/readme.txt

 * Super easy management of ads, groups and blocks of ads
 * Get email notifications when your ads need you
+* Perfectly suited for 125x125 or any size of advertisement
 * Simple stats so you can follow which ad is working the best
 * Couple ads to users so that user can follow his personalized stats
 * Advertisers can easily contact you from their dashboard
 * Track how many a banner is clicked and show it's Cick-Through-Ratio
 * Put random, or selected, banners in pages or posts
 * Preview banners on edit
+* Advanced time schedules and restrictions
+* CSV Exports of statistics
 * Multiple groups per banner location
 * Works with Google Ads and most other referrer/ad programs
 * Unlimited widgets